the-turing-way/the-turing-way/book/website/community-handbook/accessibility/event-organising.md

 (ch-accessibility-events)=
 # Access-centered support for events

-The Turing Way hosts a variety of ongoing community calls throughout the year: virtual Collaboration Cafes, coworking calls, and onboarding sessions (which are being trialed in 2024).
+The Turing Way hosts a variety of events throughout the year: virtual Collaboration Cafes, coworking calls, Book Dash events and onboarding sessions (which are being trialed in 2024).

 All of The Turing Way community calls are hosted on either a remote-first and/or hybrid-basis.